 3. Redistribute unpaid care and domestic work more fairly within the household and simultaneously shift the responsibility of unpaid care and domestic work to the state.
 Roll out progressive tax reforms to fund the provision of gender-responsive public services.

 4. Represent the most marginalised caregivers and ensure that they have a voice in the design and delivery of policies, services and systems that affect their lives.
 Design and implement labour policies and social protection mechanisms to protect women and girls and enable their access to decent and dignified work, in line with the ILO Decent Work Agenda.18

-At ActionAid, we have a longstanding body of research and policy work calling for the recognition, reduction, redistribution and representation of unpaid care and domestic work.
+We have a longstanding body of research and policy work calling for the recognition, reduction, redistribution and representation of unpaid care and domestic work.
 As part of this, we campaign for the provision of gender-responsive public services.

 For example, in Rwanda ActionAid is testing and scaling up interventions to reduce the time women spend on unpaid care and domestic work through the setting up of Early Childhood Development Centres.
-Evidence suggests that due to the child-care available at these centres women gained five additional hours per day to engage in income-earning activities, as well as having more time to take care of themselves.19
+Evidence suggests that due to the childcare available at these centres, women gained five additional hours per day to engage in income-earning activities, as well as having more time to take care of themselves.19

 Through our programmes, ActionAid works with women, girls, men and boys to create awareness about unpaid care and domestic work, associated gender stereotypes and how important it is to redistribute unpaid care and domestic work within the household and between communities and the state.

 ActionAid’s POWER (Promoting Opportunities for Women’s Empowerment and Rights) Project is working through local partners in Bangladesh, Ghana, and Rwanda to mobilise and organise rural women to raise awareness of and claim their rights as farmers and caregivers.

 The project’s objective is to increase the income (and the ability to control this income) for 21,000 rural women in these countries.